hunmik/SoapDispenserPIC/README.md

 CP bit can be reset only with 5V programming voltage.
 It is not mentioned in the PIC documentation.
 In the soap dispenser, the PIC is supplied from 3.6V, so to erase the CP bit, 5V must be supplied externally.
 * As there is no information if the other circuits (the COBs) are 5V tolerant, cut the PCB track of VCC near the PIC, solder a thin wire to feed 5V directly to the PIC.
 * Solder a 90deg 5 pin header to the ISCP connector of the PCB
-* Prepare the jumper cable indicated in the schematics
+* Prepare the PICKIT jumper cable indicated in the schematics
 * Set PICKIT programmer software to NOT supply power to target device
 * Feed the same 5V voltage to the PIC, and to the pin No1 of PICKIT
 Attention: make sure that 5V power is not fed into the PCB through ISCP cable.
 See the schematic for details, for reference see PICKIT connections below.

 ![](PICKIT%20pinout.jpg)

+* After first programming, restore the PCB track you have cut and remove the wire.
+In the PICKIT jumper cable connect the VCC line.
+Any consequent programming is possible now with the target voltage (3.6V), but make sure, that you do NOT set the CP bit.

 ## Operation
 If cover is closed green LED flashes in each 5 seconds.
 If battery is lower than 5.1V, red led is flashing.
 When hand is detected, motor runs for 1 round dispensing soap.
 If end position is not detected within a reasonable time, machine stops and flashes the red led.